-We’ve pulled together 14 growth mindset activities for adults, to help you develop a growth mindset, and learn and grow!
+We’ve pulled together 17 growth mindset activities for adults, to help you develop a growth mindset, and to share with your team too!

 Growth mindset first emerged when Carol Dweck wrote her book, Mindset: The New Psychology of Success, back in 2006.
 Her original research focused on the impact of growth mindset on children’s development and since then the corporate world has embraced growth mindset too.

 First, let’s be clear about the benefits of developing a growth mindset.
 Dweck distinguishes between a growth mindset and a fixed mindset.

 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.
 Carol Dweck

 Research has confirmed that developing a growth mindset offers you many benefits, including:

 - Feeling more comfortable taking personal risks and striving for more stretching goals